-As a corresponding author affiliated to Jönköping University you can now publish in any of Taylor & Francis' subscription-based journals without having to pay any author fee, a so-called APC (Article Processing Charge).
+Researchers at Jönköping University can publish open access in a great number of journals published by Taylor & Francis without having to pay any author fee, a so-called APC (Article Processing Charge).

-In order to use this service you have to be the corresponding author to the article and affiliated to Jönköping University.
+In order to use this service you have to be the corresponding author of the article and affiliated with Jönköping University.

 Corresponding author is defined as the author that handles “all correspondence about the article and sign the publishing agreement on behalf of all the authors”.